djhaskin987/djhaskin987.github.io/_posts/experience/2006-11-29-ChurchOfJesusChristOfLatterDaySaints.md

 * Work with local leaders to help serve their congregations
 * Work to establish a presence in the local community
 * Work with investigators of the church to prepare them for the commitment of baptism
-* Study the gospel of Jesus Christ
+* Study & teach the gospel of Jesus Christ
-* Teach people the gospel of Jesus Christ